S. Subramania Iyer: Honours

 The Government awarded a Certificate of Merit to Subramania Iyer on 1 January 1877 as a mark of their appreciation of his services to the public, on the occasion of the Proclamation Durbar at Delhi.

 He was appointed a Companion of the Order of the Indian Empire, in 1890, and was elevated to a Knight-Commander of the same order on New Year's Day, 1900.

 In 1893, he had the title of Dewan Bahadur conferred upon him.

 He renounced his titles and returned the insignia of his KCIE in 1917.

 Death and progeny

 He died on 5 December 1924 and was survived by three sons born to him by his wife Lakshmi.

 Legacy

 The Mani Iyer Hall in Triplicane was built by the Theosophists in his memory and named after him.
-He is also commemorated by a statue, unveiled in 1935, outside the Senate House of the Madras University.
+He is also commemorated by a statue, unveiled in 1935, outside the Senate House of the Madras University, and another one, unveiled in 1928 by Dr Annie Besant, in front of the Headquarters Building of the Theosophical Society in Adyar.